PhluantMobile/dojo_js/README.md

 ---

-(c)2014 Phluant Mobile, Inc.  All rights reserved.
+Copyright 2014 Phluant Mobile, Inc.  All rights reserved.
 This framework library is intended for use by Phluant Mobile clients for designing and developing mobile advertisements intended for eventual use in Phluant's ad serving network.
 All other use is strictly prohibited.